-The noise calculation method ($N{uniform}$ or N{peak}) may be selected manually or automatically, based on the presence of a detected peak near the transition.
+The noise calculation ( $N{uniform}$ , $N{peak}$ , or $N{uniform-sh}$ ) to enter into the Shannon-Hartley equation is selected based on knowledge of the image processing and the presence of a detected peak near the transition.
 Some additional considerations:

-- Noise is not exactly white, but is close enough to yield good results.
+- Noise is close enough to white to yield good results.
 This assumption is supported by experimental results in [22].
 The Noise Image method, below, calculates the noise spectrum. - Noise power is larger on the lighter side of the edge due to photon shot noise, which increases with the number of photons reaching the sensor pixels.
-The mean, Nuniform, includes both sides. - For linear sensors, noise power increases with exposure, following the function $N(V) = k_0 + k_1 V$, where k_1 is the coefficient for photon shot noise, derived in [13]. - A noise peak may be visible on strongly (but uniformly) sharpened images.
-The peak is usually weaker than for bilateral-filtered images.
-Nuniform is preferred in this case.
-Camera JPEG images are almost always bilateral-filtered. - N{peak} is intended to provide a reasonable estimate of information capacity for bilateral-filtered images, which includes most JPEGs from cameras.
-It is less accurate than measurements from minimally processed images, but it can be useful for estimating the performance of "black box" cameras, which have unknown image processing.
+The mean, Nuniform, includes both sides. - For linear sensors, noise power increases with exposure, following the function $N(V) = k_0 + k_1 V$ , where $k_I$ is the coefficient for photon shot noise, derived in [13]. - Npeak is intended to provide a reasonable approximation to the information capacity for bilateral-filtered images, which includes almost all JPEGs from cameras.
+It is less accurate than measurements from minimally or uniformly processed images, but it can be useful for estimating the performance of "black box" cameras, which have unknown image processing.